Payyans

 Payyans is a 2011 Indian Malayalam family-drama film written and directed by Leo Thaddeus.

 It stars Jayasurya, Anjali, Rohini, Lal and Lalu Alex.
 The film's score was composed by Rahul Raj whilst the songs were by Alphons Joseph.
-It narrates the story of a reckless youth who is forced to act his age and take responsibility for his actions.

 Plot

-The film explores the relationship between a mother and a child.
-The central character Josy is brought up all by his mother Padma after her father John's "disappearance".
-Apparently, Josy's problems start with the disappearance of his father.
+Josy is raised by his mother Padma after her husband disappears.
 He drops out from the college to start his own business.
 But he does not succeed in his venture because of the lifestyle he leads.
 Later he gets a job as a Radio Jockey where he meets sound engineer Seema and falls in love.

 One day John gives a call to Padma to let her know that he is alive.
-In excitement Padma tries to pull John's bag and she slips, falls down and dies due to fatal head injuries.
+In excitement Padma tries to pull John's bag and she slips, falls down and dies due to head injuries.
 Problems start when John attempts to bring Josy's life into a proper way by enforcing discipline.